Carbon Reduction Plan

 Scope 1 and Scope 2 emissions have been reported in accordance with SECR requirements, and the required subset of Scope 3 emissions have been reported in accordance with the published reporting standard for Carbon Reduction Plans and the Corporate Value Chain (Scope 3) Standard (*3).

-This Carbon Reduction Plan has been reviewed and signed off by the board of directors (or equivalent management body).
+This Carbon Reduction Plan has been reviewed and signed off by the board of directors (or equivalent management body) for financial year dated April 2023 to March 2024.

 Signed on behalf of the Supplier: